NicoG96/The-Software-Engineering-Interview/README.md

   2. **Write-around cache**
      - Data is written directly to storage, bypassing cache entirely
      - Pro: Reduces the risk of the cache being flooded with writes that ultimately won't be read (80-20 rule)
+     - Disadvantages
-     - Con: Read requests for recently-written data are likely to result in a cache miss
+       - Read requests for recently-written data are likely to result in a cache miss.
+Latency would increase in this case
-       - Thus, the request must be forwarded to the back-end, increasing latency
+       - A request for recently-written data may actually be in the cache but could be inconsistent with the database.
+Depending on requirements, this could be acceptable but otherwise a mechanism to invalidate stale caches would need to be devised

   3. **Write-back cache**
      - Written only to the cache